microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/DocumentationGuide.md

 When using the spatial mapping component, the performance impact will increase with the level of detail requested.
 It is recommended to use the least detail possible for your experience.
 ```

 Performance notes are recommended for CPU and/or GPU heavy components and **may** be requested as part of a pull request review.
-Any applicable performance notes are to be included in API **and** overiew documentation.
+Any applicable performance notes are to be included in API **and** overview documentation.

 ## Breaking changes